bhuga/hackable-slack-client/README.md

 Hackable Slack Client
 ===============================

-This app helps you insert CSS and JS files into Slack.
+This app inserts CSS and JS files into Slack's normal web UI.
 This lets you improve your experience quite a bit, or lets others help you improve your experience.
 It's a standalone Mac app that's simple to install.